Amazon Bioeconomy Small Grant Evaluation Facility

 What is the timeline?

-Which donors are involved?
+Which kinds of donors are involved?

 What size are the grant recommendations?